laracord/laracord/README.md

 ![Screenshot](https://i.imgur.com/yW2vpPR.png)

 > [!WARNING]
-> Laracord is currently early in the development stage and breaking changes are likely until a release is tagged.
+> Laracord is currently [early in the development stage](https://github.com/laracord/framework/issues) and breaking changes are likely until a release is tagged.
->
-> Keep an eye on the [Laracord Framework issue tracker](https://github.com/laracord/framework/issues) for upcoming features and changes.

 ## Requirements